-Man charged in connection to shots fired, threats made to polling places on election day
+Competency exam ordered for man accused of firing shots, threatening polls on Election Day

-MILWAUKEE — A 20-year-old man has been charged in connection to a shots fired incident and serious threats made against polling places on election day in Milwaukee Tuesday, Nov, 6.
+MILWAUKEE -- A 20-year-old man has been charged in connection to a shots fired incident and serious threats made against polling places on Election Day in Milwaukee Tuesday, Nov, 6.

 Brandon Baker faces the following charges: